 You’ll also need your developers to set up the locales you need.
 When they do the initial setup, it’s a matter of communicating with all of the editors involved which languages you need.
 There is a very long list of locale codes to choose from, and your developers can also create custom codes if needed.
 Point your developers here for more information.

-Working with translation and Contentful
+Working with content translation and Contentful

 A two-language, in-house set up